newrelic/nr1-pathpoint/docs/user_manual/v1.5.8/README.md

 ![image](screenshots/alltouchpoints.png)

-Please note that at first you will only see the Touchpoints that aren't healthy, and that you can click on "View all", to see all the Touchpoints, under the particular Step, and Stage associated with it.
+Please note that by default you will only see the Touchpoints that aren't healthy in your Pathpoint, and that to see all of the Touchpoints, you can click on "View all".

 On the next example graphic you can see a Touchpoint.